jtheisen/moldinium/readme.md

 it being read.
-After the computation is completed, the repository now does not only know the result, but also which trackables have been read - those are the ones the computation depends on: If one of those change, the computation changes, ie. `HaveRunningChildren` invalidates.
+After the computation is completed, the repository now does not only know the result, but also which trackables have been read - those are the ones the computation depends on: If one of those changes, the computation changes, ie. `HaveRunningChildren` invalidates.

 In the current Moldinium implementation, the repository is a static singleton.
 This is how it's done in JavaScript and while it's not an